 As with any experiment, there are many factors that need to be considered during the planning process.
 For CRISPR experiments, the following framework can help get you started:

-- Determine the type of outcome you are trying to achieve: Do you want to permanently knock-out or knock-in a gene?
-Do you want to enhance or repress gene expression?
+- Determine what type of outcome you are trying to achieve: Do you want to permanently knock out or knock-in a gene?
+Do you want to activate or repress gene expression?
 Are you trying to create a single point mutation?
 Do you want to create a fusion with a reporter protein such as GFP?
 All of these outcomes can be most effectively achieved with different CRISPR components.

-- Select the appropriate CRISPR tools for your application: Wildtype Cas9 or the Cas9 nickase are appropriate for knocking-in, knocking-out, or introducing mutations and tags, while a “dead” or dCas9 can be used in conjunction with activator or repressor domains to control gene expression.
+- Select the appropriate CRISPR tools for your application: Wildtype Cas9 or Cas9 nickase are appropriate for generating knockouts or knock-ins, or introducing mutations and tags, while a catalytically dead dCas9 can be used in conjunction with activator or repressor domains to control gene expression.
 Base editors can help you make precise point mutations near the gRNA target site.

 - Determine how you will evaluate the outcome: Will you be detecting insertions/deletions using a mismatch repair assay?
-Or is PCR followed by gel electrophoresis or Next Generation Sequencing more appropriate?
+Or is PCR followed by gel electrophoresis and/or next-generation sequencing more appropriate?

 If you already have an end product in mind, steps 1 and 2 will generally be straightforward.
-Likewise for step 4, as this ties directly back to the specific application you have chosen.
-When thinking about step 3, however, you may be surprised at the number of options available--how do you choose?
+Likewise for step 4, as this ties directly back to your specific goal.
+When thinking about step 3, however, you may be surprised at the number of options available - how do you choose between them?

 Mammalian CRISPR Expression Systems

-Each model system will have its best practices for efficient delivery of CRISPR components.
-If you are new to your model system, a good first step would be to consult the literature to see if anyone has published work with a protocol that would work for your system.
+Each model system has its own best practices for efficient delivery of CRISPR components.
+If you are new to CRISPR or your model system, a good first step would be to consult the literature to see if anyone has published a protocol that would work for your system.
 Addgene has depositor submitted protocols and links to a CRISPR forum where you may be able to find information regarding your system of choice.
 The table below summarizes the various components included with each expression system as well as suitable applications.

 |Expression System||Components of System||Application|